wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 }
 ```

-WARNING: The obtained information is very sensitive, so you should be very careful how your application manipulate with that received values:
+The obtained information is very sensitive, so you should be very careful how your application manipulates the received values:

 - You should never store `recoveryCode` or `puk` on the device.
-- You should never print that values to the debug log.
+- You should never print the values to the debug log.
-- You should never send that values over the network.
+- You should never send the values over the network.
-- You should never copy that values to the clipboard.
+- You should never copy the values to the clipboard.
-- Do not cache that values in RAM.
+- You should require PIN code every time to display the values on the screen.
-- Your UI logic should require PIN every time the vales are going to display on the screen.
+- You should warn user that taking screenshot of the values is not recommended.
-- You should catch a takin screenshot event when values are displayed on the screen and warn user, that such practice is not recommended.
+- Do not cache the values in RAM.

-You should inform user that:
+You should inform the user that:

-- Making screenshot when values are displayed on the screen is dangerous.
+- Making a screenshot when values are displayed on the screen is dangerous.
-- User should write down that values on paper and keep it as much safe as possible for future use.
+- The user should write down that values on paper and keep it as much safe as possible for future use.

 ### Confirm Recovery Postcard

 The recovery postcard can contain the recovery code and multiple PUK values on one printed card.
-Due to security reasons, this kind of recovery code cannot be used for the recovery operation before user confirms its physical delivery.
-To confirm such recovery code, use following code:
+Due to security reasons, this kind of recovery code cannot be used for the recovery operation before the user confirms its physical delivery.
+To confirm such recovery code, use the following code:

 ```swift
 // 2FA signature with possession factor is required